parappayo/book-notes/kanban-in-action.md

 * Lead Times - longer lead times means it takes longer to respond to platform changes, increases risk, drives a vicious cycle of decreasing quality
 * Little's Law - cycle time = work in process / throughput; by John DC Little; cycle time aka lead time
 * Mieruka - Japanese for "visualization;" many small visual guides provide transparency; bright outlines of tools show where everything is supposed to go when not being used
+* Mob Programming - pioneered by Woody Zuill; temporary WIP limit of one, entire team is looking at the same task
 * Penny Flipping Game - each worker flips pennies in a batch and passes along; smaller batches cause more work per individual worker but faster delivery overall
 * Problem - an unrealized improvement opportunity
 * Quality Software Management: Systems Thinking - Gerald Weinberg book; as much as 10% of time per parallel project is lost due to context switching